scaleoutsystems/fedn/docs/quickstart.rst

    The FEDn network is configured to use a local Minio and MongoDB instances for storage.
 This is not suitable for production, but is fine for testing.

 .. note::
-    You have the option to programmatically interact with the FEDn network using the Python APIClient, or you can use the Dashboard.
-In these Note sections we will use the APIClient.
+    To programmatically interact with the FEDn network use the APIClient.
     Install the FEDn via pip:

     .. code-block:: bash